County wants to buy land to improve emergency evacuation routes in Lahaina | Maui Now

 On Wednesday, a Maui County Council committee unanimously backed the purchase of the 24,000-square-foot site at 968 Limahana Place for no more than $1.7 million, the listing price for the vacant lot.
 The purchase still needs to go to the full council for approval.

-Managing Director Josiah Nishita, who also heads the Office of Recovery created after the fire, said the property recently went on the market and already has other interested buyers willing to pay full price.
+Managing Director Josiah Nishita said the property recently went on the market and already has other interested buyers willing to pay full price.

 “We do have to take quick action when properties become available.
 This was one of those situations,” Nishita told the Disaster Recovery, International Affairs and Planning Committee.